 A sub-octave pedal stop, or "Double," which sounds a whole octave lower, generated by an open pipe 32' long generating a prime tone on low C1, is sometimes supplied in larger instruments to provide additional gravity.
-Such grave stops may be of principal, flute, reed, or non-imitative string tone, and an important organ may have more than one.
-Obviously such stops must be kept in good tune to remain usable.
-A very loud, out-of-tune, 32' reed stop on high wind pressure, for example, when it is introduced into a large ensemble, can sound like an elephant with a head cold and spoil the sound of the mass of tone above it.
+Such grave stops may be of principal, flute, reed, or non-imitative string tone, and an important organ can, and often does, have more than one.
+Sometimes also, we find instruments in which digital stops of 32' pitch supplement the sounds of real pipes in the Pedal division [See blog, "Hybrid" Pipe Organ, Parts I-II].

 From what has been said, the entire bottom octave of a 32' stop is outside the lower limit of the human ear to detect musical vibrations, thus there appears to be no musical reason to provide an organ with stops any lower in pitch than 32'.
 People nevertheless are fascinated by extremes.
-Monster pedal stops of 64' pitch also have been built for a few of the very largest pipe and electronic organs which produce real or differential tones having frequencies down to 8Hz on low C. These have been constructed either of single, individual pipes or 2 pipes wired to each other which sound a perfect 5th apart (at 32' and 21-1/3' pitches respectively) creating a resultant 64' -- so-named "Vox Gravissima," or simply "Gravissima."
-Since their bottom octave sounds frequencies in the range of 8Hz-16Hz and this must be spread over 12 chromatic keys, this means that only an 8 Hz difference separates all of those 12 notes.
-In that range of frequencies it is virtually impossible to detect any difference between one note and another.
+Monster pedal stops of 64' pitch have been inserted in the very largest pipe and electronic organs which produce real or differential tones having frequencies down to 8Hz on low C. These have been constructed either of single, individual pipes or 2 pipes wired to each other which sound a perfect 5th apart (at 32' and 21-1/3' pitches respectively) creating a resultant 64' -- so-named "Vox Gravissima," or simply "Gravissima."
+Since the bottom octave sounds frequencies in the range of 8Hz-16Hz and this must be spread over 12 chromatic keys, this means that only an 8 Hz difference separates all of those 12 notes.
+In that range of frequencies it's impossible for the ear to determine any difference between one note and another, as all notes are rattling at about the same rate.
 All that may be discerned, note to note, is an unmusical, rumbling sound -- something akin to a washing machine going through its spin cycle.

-Believe it or not, experiments conducted on the organ at Hammerwood Park (a country house situated in Hammerwood near east Grinstead, east Sussex, England) have involved frequencies descending even an octave below that.
-Using a super subwoofer, a mega-monster electronic 128-foot stop has been created which makes a scale from 4Hz up, creating an enormous racket that probably only a whale can hear as a tone.
-A "Self-Destruct" button which draws the 128-foot and 64-foot frequencies along with the 32-foot is also being contemplated for introduction on this console.
-When added to the full organ the effects of this combination of pitches are curiously interesting from an academic point of view but nothing more than the ultimate in noise machines.
+Believe it or not, experiments conducted on the organ at Hammerwood Park (a country house situated in Hammerwood near east Grinstead, east Sussex, England) have in fact involved frequencies descending into the 128' octave.
+Using a super subwoofer, a mega-monster electronic 128' stop actually has been created which makes a scale from 4Hz up, producing an enormous racket that probably only a whale can hear as a tone.
+Were that not enough, a "Self-Destruct" button which draws the 128' and 64' frequencies along with the 32' is also being contemplated for introduction on this console.
+When added to the full organ the effects of this combination of 3 pitches are curiously interesting from an academic point of view but nothing more than the ultimate in noise machines.
 A sense of humor is considered necessary equipment for conducting these kinds of mad sonic experiments, along with the premises being very substantially built to withstand, if necessary, the tumult of an earthquake.